Elliptically Distributed Lozenge Tilings of a Hexagon: Symmetric lozenge weights

 where

-$u_1,u_2,u_3$ are three complex numbers that multiply to 1 and $(x,y,z)$ is the 3-dimensional coordinate of the center (intersection of the diagonals) of a lozenge.
-At this point we need to fix a choice of square roots: $\sqrt{q}, \sqrt{u_1}, \sqrt{u_2}, \sqrt{u_3}$ such that $\sqrt{u_1} \sqrt{u_2} \sqrt{u_3} = 1$.
-Note the 3-dimensional coordinates are only defined up to the diagonal action of $\Z$.
-Figure \ref{3rhombi_coordinates} depicts the 3 lozenges with labels $u_i$ ($x=y=z=0$) in the chosen coordinate system.
+$u_1$, $u_2$, $u_3$ are three complex numbers that multiply to one and $(x,y,z)$ is the three-dimensional coordinate of the center of a lozenge.
+At this point we need to fix a choice of square roots: $\sqrt{q}$, $\sqrt{u_1}$, $\sqrt{u_2}$, $\sqrt{u_3}$ such that $\sqrt{u_1} \sqrt{u_2} \sqrt{u_3} = 1$.
+Further note the three-dimensional coordinates are only defined up to the diagonal action of $\Z$.
+The three lozenges with labels~$u_i$ ($x=y=z=0$) have their centers at the hidden corner of the hexagon (the origin in Fig.~\ref{abc_hex_3D}).

 This way of assigning weights is manifestly $S_3$-invariant.
-To recover the same probability distribution as in Section \ref{prob_model} (i.e., a gauge-equivalent weight for tilings) we again require that the weight of a tiling of a hexagon is the product of weights of lozenges inside it.
-To check this, one can simply check the weight ratio of a full $1 \times 1 \times 1$ box to an empty $1 \times 1 \times 1$ box (this is a gauge-invariant quantity) under the present assumptions and observe the result is the same as in \eqref{wtratio}.
+The weight of a tiling of the hexagon is the product of weights of all lozenges comprising the tiling.
+Furthermore, as a probability measure, we recover the same probability distribution as in Section~\ref{prob_model}.
+To see this, one can simply check the weight ratio of a full $1 \times 1 \times 1$ box to an empty $1 \times 1 \times 1$ box and observe the result is the same as in~\eqref{wtratio}.

-The $S_3$ invariance can be viewed at the level of the partition function (the sum of weights of all tilings in a hexagon written in this gauge) as follows.
+The $S_3$-invariance can be viewed at the level of the partition function (the sum of weights of all tilings in a hexagon written in this gauge) as follows.
 We start with an $\alpha \times \beta \times \gamma$ hexagon.
 The origin is at the hidden corner of the 3D box.
-In the canonical coordinates
+In canonical coordinates